Your Year-End Financial Checklist — And Tools That Can Help You Complete It

 Get a jump on your tax-year retirement contributions

-While it probably won’t take a whole lot of effort to ensure that 2021 is better than 2020, you can always help start your year off right by getting your finances in order.
+While it hopefully won’t take a whole lot of effort to ensure that 2022 is better than 2021, you can always help start your year off right by getting your finances in order.
 In addition to reviewing your current situation and setting future goals, now is also a great time to consider options you may have previously overlooked.
-Hopefully, with this checklist and some of the tools featured on it, you’ll be able to not only start 2021 off strong but also make your money life even better throughout the new year.
+Hopefully, with this checklist and some of the tools featured on it, you’ll be able to not only start 2022 off strong but also make your money life even better throughout the new year.